 Once the milk has reached 185°F immediately take off the heat and place in a sink filled with cold water and ice cubes and continue to stir until the temperature drops to 110°F. Important – If you’re yogurt starter is cold, only drop the temperature to 120°F. The cold yogurt will bring the temperature down to around 110°F or the temperature at which the beneficial bacteria will multiply.

 Step 5.
 Add 1 tablespoon yogurt starter to the milk and stir to distribute the cultures.
-I use Organic Cultural Revolution yogurt from Kalona, Iowa which can be found at any local area Hy-vee.

 Step 6.
 Cover and Keep Warm